 Issues that could render the quality of a SSC or activity unacceptable or indeterminate would generally be associated with findings and be greater-than-minor.

-An issue that could adversely affect SSC’s ability to perform its intended safety function or could impair the accomplishment of another SSC’s safety function, should generally be considered greater-than-minor.
+An issue that could adversely affect an SSC’s ability to perform its intended safety function or could impair the accomplishment of another SSC’s safety function, should generally be considered greater-than-minor.
 In addition, issues that represent a reduction in safety margin compared to the latest safety analysis under review or approved by the NRC should also be considered greater-than-minor.

 "Could" does NOT imply that the issue would absolutely adversely affect the SSC.
 It implies a probability that the ability of the SSC to perform its intended safety function may be adversely affected if the proper conditions existed.